Data Warehouse

 Feathery maintains a single client record by resolving identity across submissions, CRM data, custodial feeds, and other integrated systems.

-Choose one or more stable identifiers (email, CRM ID, account number, tax ID).
-To specify identifiers:
+Choose one or more stable identifiers (email, CRM ID, account number, tax ID).\

 1. Select the field.